 Amidst the suggested social distancing, you may be finding yourself working remotely.
-The initial transition from the more social office life to a more isolated home office setup can be challenging.
+The initial transition from a more social office life to a more isolated home office setup can be challenging.
 But we’ve put together some tips to make the transition as positive and productive as possible.

 Define Your Space

 At first, it may seem appealing to work on the couch in your PJs all day.
-I’ve certainly been there myself and I agree it can be AMAZING, but it isn’t the easiest habit to sustain.
+I’ve certainly been there myself, and I agree it can be AMAZING, but it isn’t the easiest habit to sustain.
 You’re simply just not as productive in an unorganized work environment.

 Little decisions like claiming the kitchen island or dining room table as your desk can have a huge impact.
 Try your best (I know it’s hard!) to keep this newfound desk area clean and organized.
 Remember, this is your new “office,” let your family or roommates know your goal and ask them to respect it.
-It may seem like you now have infinite time to do anything and everything, but when you’re in your new home office space you are doing one thing – working.
+It may seem like you now have infinite time to do anything and everything, but when you’re in your new home office space, you are doing one thing – working.

 Make a Schedule (and stick to it!)

-So it’s your first day working from home – and you think to yourself “Hey, I might as well sleep in and just not shower.
+So it’s your first day working from home – and you think to yourself, “Hey, I might as well sleep in and just not shower.
 I mean, does it really matter?”
 Well, it turns out it does matter.
 A few daily goals and a casual schedule can transform your entire day.

-This isn’t to say that you don’t let yourself relax and you just isolate in your office.
+This isn’t to say that you don’t let yourself relax and you just isolate yourself in your office.
 It’s more about creating a flow to your day.
 Let yourself take a break every hour and do some house chores or make a phone call.
 Cook yourself a nice lunch.
 Break out that old french press you never use – you know the one.

 Put Your Clothes On